mikediessner/nubo/docs/_source/overview.rst

 `Newcastle University`_.
 NUBO focuses primarily on transparency and user experience to make Bayesian optimisation easily accessible to researchers from all disciplines.
 Transparency is ensured by clean and comprehensible code, precise references, and thorough documentation.
-User experience is guaranteed by a modular and flexible design, easy-to-write syntax, and careful selection of Bayesian optimisation algorithms.
+User experience is ensured by a modular and flexible design, easy-to-write syntax, and careful selection of Bayesian optimisation algorithms.
 NUBO allows you to tailor Bayesian optimisation to your specific problem by writing the optimisation loop yourself using the provided building blocks.
-Only algorithms and methods that are sufficiently tested and proven to perform well are included in NUBO.
-This ensures that the package remains compact and does not overwhelm with an unnecessary large number of options.
-The package is written in Python_ but does not require expert knowledge to optimise your simulations and experiments.
+Only algorithms and methods that are sufficiently tested and validated to perform well are included in NUBO.
+This ensures that the package remains compact and does not overwhelm the user with an unnecessary large number of options.
+The package is written in Python_ but does not require expert knowledge of Python to optimise your simulations and experiments.
 NUBO is distributed as an open-source software under the `BSD 3-Clause licence`_.

 .. admonition:: Contact
    :class: seealso